mdcooper-mc/mdcooper-mc.github.io/content/projects/_index.md

 description = "Technical projects and architectural frameworks by Mark Cooper"
 +++

-Welcome to my projects portfolio.
+Welcome to my portfolio of projects.
 This section highlights a selection of systems I've designed and delivered across cloud-native architecture, AI orchestration, financial risk platforms and capital markets.
 Each project reflects a strategic approach to modularity, resilience, and operational clarity — whether it's orchestrating BAU workflows, extracting behavioural signals from market data, or embedding governance into model-driven pipelines.